MichaelD3289/vite-react-ts-scss-starter/README.md

 ---

-Unit testing is handled with vitest and testing library.
+Unit testing is handled with vitest and react testing library.

 A setupTests.ts file is in the src folder.
 This file runs before all tests.